Understanding religion as child abuse

 The consequences

-If my made up belief system tells me that a cosmic Jewish zombie, who was his own father, wants me to telepathically communicate to him that he is my master and that I should symbolically eat his flesh and drink his blood in order for him to remove and evil force from my soul that is present in all humanity because a rib woman was convinced by a talking snake to eat from a magical tree . . . all bets are off as to what other ridiculous nonsense I can make up to justify any bad behavior on my part.
+If my made up belief system tells me that a cosmic Jewish zombie, who was his own father, wants me to telepathically communicate to him that he is my master and that I should symbolically eat his flesh and drink his blood in order for him to remove and evil force from my soul that is present in all humanity because a rib woman was convinced by a talking snake to eat from a magical tree . . . all bets are off as to what other ridiculous nonsense I can make up to justify any bad behaviour on my part.

-If my belief is that sparing the rod will spoil the child, that beating and assaulting children is good for them, then I will commit acts which objectively have been shown through science to cause visible lesions in brain scans and severe states of hyper anxiety and hypervigilance that persist well into the child’s adulthood.
+If my belief is that sparing the rod will spoil the child, that beating and assaulting children is good for them, then I will commit acts which objectively have been shown through science to cause visible lesions in brain scans and severe states of hyper anxiety and hyper vigilance that persist well into the child’s adulthood.

 If my belief is that my child is a living goddess and that I should dress her up, send her off into isolation with unsafe people who likely intend to do more than put her in frightening situations; deprive her of the psychological needs for parental bonding and development of healthy boundaries, then ultimately this will result in a child who grows up with severe depression, emotional instability and a miserable, unhappy life should she begin to re-inflict these terrors on others, then what I have done is made up a story that justifies my cruelty to children.